Katherine Mansfield and Virginia Woolf in Letters and Diaries

 The thought of Katherine Mansfield comes to me – as usual rather reprehensibly – first wishing she could see Southhampton Row, thinking of the dullness of her death, lying there at Fontainebleau – an end where there was no end… I think of her in this way off & on – that strange ghost, with the eyes far apart, & the drawn mouth, ragging herself across the room… K & I had our relationship; & never again shall I have one like it [17 October 1924]

-Reading through Mansfield’s letters to Woolf I got the sense of a person gulping down life like water, always thirsty, always wanting more.
-She loves Virginia deeply and writes to her of her days, her pains and her books.
+Reading through Katherine Mansfield and Virginia Woolf’s letters I got the sense of a person gulping down life like water, always thirsty, always wanting more.
+Katherine loves Virginia deeply and writes to her about her days, her pains and her books.
 Virginia, on the other hand, was caught between “an oddly complete understanding” and contempt for Mansfield’s “bad” writing.
 But Katherine had dozens of correspondents and Woolf writes of dinner parties, visits of friends and technical details of her Hogarth Press.
 Their feelings are coloured by their days, but also by misunderstandings and a lack of appreciation for what the other one is going through.
 Katherine died before all this could be settled.
 Can I do better with my friends?

 your thoughts?